-US Steel was looking for a far inland location to secure mineral rights in case of attack, and discovered the existence of iron ore at the Atlantic City location that would serve the Geneva Steel Works in Vineyard, UT, about 300 miles away.
+US Steel was looking for a far inland location to secure mineral rights in case of an attack, given the ongoing Cold War between the US and the USSR, and discovered the existence of iron ore at the Atlantic City location that would serve the Geneva Steel Works in Vineyard, UT, about 300 miles away.

 "Downgrade with the Sweetwater Range in the background."
 (Under the Weather Photo: B. Kooistra)

 Here's a YouTube video of the line in action near South Pass City, WY: